aavegotchi/aavegotchi-wiki/posts/en/metaverse.md

 Method 1: Incentivized GBM Auctions (80%)

 The primary distribution method for REALM Parcels will be the incentivized GBM auction system.
 Participants will be able to select and bid on specific parcels from within the Gotchiverse world map.
-If a bidder is outbid, their bid will be refunded, alongside an “incentive” reward in GHST.
+In a GBM auction, a participant can earn GHST by participating, even if they do not win the NFT.
+First pioneered by Cryptographs back in 2019, the GBM auction is a patent-pending system, and Pixelcraft Studios has officially been licensed to use it for all Aavegotchi NFT Drops, including Haunt 2, REALM, and even Wearables.

+This revolutionary auction model solves many problems inherent to the popular First Come First Serve (FCFS) drops, but they naturally, still favor those with the most capital to invest.

+To balance this, the team has decided to raffle off the remaining 20% of REALM parcels using Chainlink VRF-powered Raffles.

 Method 2: Raffle (20%)